 Anyway, you can draw your own conclusions from this time line below:

-Note: I’ve greyed out contextual stuff
+Note: I’ve italicised the contextual stuff

 1988: The New Zealand Government starts working on climate change issues, the same year as the Intergovernmental Panel on Climate Change (IPCC) is formed.